ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 ![](images/ies-starter-app2.png)

- One example of the generated app is in this repository under `gettingStarted/EDAIEWStarterApp` folder, and a description on how to compile, package and run it: [see the readme here.](../../gettingStarted/EDAIEWStarterApp/README.md)
+ One example of the generated app is in this repository under `gettingStarted/EDAIEWStarterApp` folder, and a description on how to compile, package and run it: see the ./gettingStarted/EDAIEWStarterApp/README.md.

 The application runs in Liberty at the URL: http://localhost:9080/EDAIESStarterApp/ and delivers a simple user interface splitted into two panels: producer and consumer.